AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_StepByStepGuides_MLPconverter.md

 - Drop this script in the contents of the prim with the MLP notecards
 - Wait a bit.
 It will read all the `.MENUITEMS` and `.POSITIONS` notecards, and output lines with the POSE lines corresponding to the separate sitters.
 - Once it's done, it will remove itself from the object.
 Copy all the lines it has output into an `AVpos` notecard.
-- Drop the necessary AVsitter scripts into your object as well as this AVpos notecard.
+- Follow the instructions for a normal set-up, using the new AVpos notecard, dropping the necessary AVsitter scripts into your object, etc.
-- Don't forget adding the `[AV]adjuster` script and the `[AV]helper` object.

 Sit on your object.
 Observe that the positions aren't the same ones you had.
 Likely, all the problem is that you are showing *below* the item, this is, the Z coordinate isn't correct.
 Follow these steps to fix it: